 We can help you protect your home and property with a custom designed and CCTV camera system installation or carry out repairs, upgrades or extensions to existing camera security networks.

 We install CCTV systems throughout Staffordshire including Biddulph, Burntwood, Burton upon Trent, Cannock, Cheadle, Kidsgrove, Leek, Lichfield, Newcastle under Lyme, Rugeley, Stoke-on-Trent, Stafford, Tamworth and nearby towns and villages.

 CCTV can be used to not only to prevent crime but for domestic uses too, notably when linked to door entry access systems.
 In the home, children and pets can be monitored to help keep them safe, while at work sensitive areas can be watched and access controlled with surveillance cameras and access keys.

 Take care that your CCTV does not operate beyond the boundaries of your property, such as neighbouring gardens or the street as the data collected will be subject to the Data Protection Act.

-For more advice on what this means for you and what you should do to make sure that you operate your system legally, your can check on the Information Commissioner's website.
+For more advice on what this means for you and what you should do to make sure that you operate your system legally, you can check on the Information Commissioner's website.

-Our CCTV installation team covers all areas of Staffordshire including Audley, Armitage, Biddulph, Bilbrook, Burntwood, Burton-upon-Trent, Cannock, Cheadle, Cheddleton, Codsall, Eccleshall, Great Wyrley, Hednesford, Kidsgrove, Kinver, Leek, Lichfield, Newcastle-under-Lyme, Penkridge, Perton, Rugeley, Stafford, Stoke-on-Trent, Stone, Tamworth, Uttoxeter, Wombourne and more.
+Crown Securities UK CCTV installation covers all areas of Staffordshire including Audley, Armitage, Biddulph, Bilbrook, Burntwood, Burton-upon-Trent, Cannock, Cheadle, Cheddleton, Codsall, Eccleshall, Great Wyrley, Hednesford, Kidsgrove, Kinver, Leek, Lichfield, Newcastle-under-Lyme, Penkridge, Perton, Rugeley, Stafford, Stoke-on-Trent, Stone, Tamworth, Uttoxeter, Wombourne and more.